-We are thrilled to welcome our first cohort of interns to the ORP family!
+We are honored to have these 2018 interns in the ORP family!

 Eneida immigrated to the United States as a child, transplanting her Chilean-Puerto Rican roots into Pennsylvanian soil.
 Her background fuels her writing, which seeks to ask questions, explore mysteries, and elevate the underrepresented.
 In her career, she has been a consultant in Washington, DC, working for education-focused nonprofits such as Edu-Futuro, CentroNía, and the Inspired Teaching Public Charter School.
 She also served with the Peace Corps in Bolivia.
 Eneida is now pursuing a Master’s in Creative Writing and Literature at Harvard University’s Extension School.
 Her fiction has appeared in outlets such as The Acentos Review, Stoneboat Literary Journal,and As/Us.